Exergy: Implications in the development of complex physical systems

 A common hypothesis in systems ecology is that the design engineer's observation that a greater capital investment is needed to create a process with increased exergy efficiency is actually the economic result of a fundamental law of nature.
 By this view, exergy is the analogue of economic currency in the natural world.
 The analogy to capital investment is the accumulation of exergy into a system over long periods of time resulting in embodied energy.
 The analogy of capital investment resulting in a factory with high exergy efficiency is an increase in natural organizational structures with high exergy efficiency.
 (See Maximum power).
 Researchers in these fields describe biological evolution in terms of increases in organism complexity due to the requirement for increased exergy efficiency because of competition for limited sources of exergy.

 Some biologists have a similar hypothesis.
 A biological system (or a chemical plant) with a number of intermediate compartments and intermediate reactions is more efficient because the process is divided up into many small substeps, and this is closer to the reversible ideal of an infinite number of infinitesimal substeps.
 Of course, an excessively large number of intermediate compartments comes at a capital cost that may be too high.

 Testing this idea in living organisms or ecosystems is impossible for all practical purposes because of the large time scales and small exergy inputs involved for changes to take place.
 However, if this idea is correct, it would not be a new fundamental law of nature.
 It would simply be living systems and ecosystems maximizing their exergy efficiency by utilizing laws of thermodynamics developed in the 19th century.

-Philosophical and cosmological implications

-Some proponents of utilizing exergy concepts describe them as a biocentric or ecocentric alternative for terms like quality and value.
-The "deep ecology" movement views economic usage of these terms as an anthropocentric philosophy which should be discarded.
-A possible universal thermodynamic concept of value or utility appeals to those with an interest in monism.

-For some, the result of this line of thinking about tracking exergy into the deep past is a restatement of the cosmological argument that the universe was once at equilibrium and an input of exergy from some First Cause created a universe full of available work.
-Current science is unable to describe the first 10^{−43} seconds of the universe (See Timeline of the Big Bang).
-An external reference state is not able to be defined for such an event, and (regardless of its merits), such an argument may be better expressed in terms of entropy.